PythonRSAS/pythonrsas.github.io/_posts/2021-5-14-1-Timeseries-Modeling.md

 ----------
 **y** : The time-series to which to fit the ``ARIMA`` estimator.
 This mayeither be a Pandas ``Series`` object  or a numpy array.
 This should be a one-dimensional array of floats, and should not contain any``np.nan`` or ``np.inf`` values.

 **X** :  An optional 2-d array of exogenous variables.
 If provided, these variables are used as additional features in the regression operation.
 This should not include a constant or trend.
-Note that if an ``ARIMA`` is fit on exogenous features, it must be provided exogenous features for making predictions.

 **n_periods** : (default=10) The number of periods in the future to forecast.